PepScribe

 The animal safety data on BPC-157 is favorable: preclinical studies across multiple routes of administration have not found significant toxicity.
 However, no large-scale, randomized, placebo-controlled human safety trials have been conducted.
 The honest assessment is that we do not have the human data to make a definitive safety claim in either direction.

-Is BPC-157 legal?
+Is BPC-157 a controlled substance?

 What is BPC-157's FDA status?